anniebalds/on-my-list-app/readme.md

         <li>Music</li>
     </ul>

-Recommendations can be marked as completed or deleted and are saved to local storage.
+Recommendations are saved to local storage and can be marked as completed or deleted.

 Currently working on:
     <ul>